syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/spreadsheet/how-to/change-active-sheet.md

 ---
 layout: post
-title: Set an imported excel file's active sheet in ##Platform_Name## Spreadsheet Control | Syncfusion
+title: Changing the active sheet while importing a file in ##Platform_Name## Spreadsheet Control | Syncfusion
-description: Learn here all about Set an imported excel file's active sheet in Syncfusion ##Platform_Name## Spreadsheet component of Syncfusion Essential JS 2 and more.
+description: Learn here all about changing the active sheet index while importing a file in Syncfusion ##Platform_Name## Spreadsheet component of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
-control: Change the active sheet in the imported Excel file
+control: Spreadsheet
 publishingplatform: ##Platform_Name##
 documentation: ug
 ---

-## Set an imported excel file's active sheet in the Spreadsheet Control
+## Changing the active sheet while importing a file in Spreadsheet Control

 You can change the active sheet of imported file by updating [`activeSheetIndex`](https://ej2.syncfusion.com/react/documentation/api/spreadsheet/#activesheetindex) property on the [`openComplete`](https://ej2.syncfusion.com/react/documentation/api/spreadsheet/#opencomplete) event.

-The code sample below demonstrates how to set the active sheet when importing an Excel file.
+The following code example shows how to set the active sheet when importing an Excel file.

 {% if page.publishingplatform == "aspnet-core" %}